 consumers on desktop or tablet visit locations they have looked up online.

 1. Cater To Voice Search Syntax With Additional Content.

-Proving to search engines that your business is “trustworthy” requires more than just filling out a GMB profile and optimizing your website.
+Proving to search engines that your business is “trustworthy” requires more than just filling out a Google Business Profile and optimizing your website.
 If you really want to maximize your keyword coverage and capture as much search interest as possible, you’ll need to create additional content based on a wide range of keywords.

 When it comes to voice search, phrasing is key; people use significantly different syntax and phrasing for voice searches compared to typing on their browser.
 On a computer, users will typically use as few words as possible, whereas voice search is much more conversational and therefore lends to longer sentences.

 There are two ways to tailor your content to these question-centric keywords.
 While both options are great for SEO, what you get out of this exercise will be directly linked to how much effort you put in!

 A FAQ page can act as a catch-all for the most common questions your customers are asking online.
 If you’re a hair salon, you might include questions like “How long does hair dye last?” or “What are highlights?”
 That way, when people look these questions up on Google and beyond, your site has a higher likelihood of showing up in the results.

 Higher impact: Implement a content marketing strategy